dltoth/UPnPDevice/README.md

 Both Sensor and Control include default GetConfiguration and SetConfiguration Services, as does RootDevice.

-In what follows a conceptual framework for the library is presented, and 4 examples will be detailed:
+In what follows, a conceptual framework for the library is presented, and 4 examples will be detailed:
- 1. UPnPDevice hierarchy
+ 1. Creating a custom UPnPDevice and hierarchy
  2. Creating a simple Sensor that displays a message
  3. Adding configuration to that Sensor
  4. Creating a simple control implementing a toggle.

 ## Conceptual Framework

-UPnP Defines three basic constructs: root devices, embedded devices, and services, where both root devices and embedded devices can have services and embedded devices, but services may not have embedded devices.
+UPnP Defines three basic constructs: root devices, embedded devices, and services, where both root devices and embedded devices can have services and embedded devices.
+Services are leaf odes of the hierarchy and may not have either embedded devices or services.
 Essentially, a root device is a container for a device heirarchy consisting of embedded devices and services.
 UPnP does not limit the depth or breadth of a device heirarchy.
 Root devices publish their functionality over HTTP and discovery (SSDP) over UDP.

 In this library, only root devices ([RootDevice](https://github.com/dltoth/UPnPDevice/blob/main/src/UPnPDevice.h)) can have embedded devices ([UPnPDevice](https://github.com/dltoth/UPnPDevice/blob/main/src/UPnPDevice.h)), and the number of embedded devices is limited to 8.
 Both RootDevices and embedded devices can have services ([UPnPService](https://github.com/dltoth/UPnPDevice/blob/main/src/UPnPService.h)), and the number of services is also limited to 8.
 In terms of class heirarchy, RootDevice is a subclass of UPnPDevice, which in turn is a subclass of [UPnPObject](https://github.com/dltoth/UPnPDevice/blob/main/src/UPnPService.h), and UPnPService is a subclass of UPnPObject.

 ### Runtime Type Identification (RTTI) and UPnP Device Type

 UPnPObjects include the notion of class type for runtime type identification (RTTI).
-RTTI provides typesafe casting and is required by all UPNPDevices and UPnPServices.
+RTTI allows typesafe casting and is required by all UPnPDevices and UPnPServices.
 Additionally, UPnPDevices and UPnPServices have a UPnP device type (or service type).
 Device Type is a UPnP required construct of the form

 ```
    urn:CompanyName:device:deviceName:version